paul-riley/pr-tech-challenge/README.md

 ### Beginning with prtechchallenge

-Clone the module into your repository, then add the module to a Puppetfile to ensure that Codemanager/ Hiera imports the module.
-The moduel can be modified to use a different port, or allow for Hiera/Code Manager to override port 8000.
+Clone the module into your repository, then add the module to a Puppetfile to ensure that Code Manager/ Hiera imports the module.
+The module can be modified to use a different port, or allow for Hiera/Code Manager to override port 8000.

 ## Usage

 This module allows for the installation and reconfiguration of Jenkins.
-Currently, this modules sets up the repositories, installs the Openjdk 11 package, installs Jenkins, reconfigures the /etc/syscconfig/jenkins file for a port, then ensures Jenkins is running.
+Currently, this modules sets up the repositories, installs the Openjdk 11 package, installs Jenkins, reconfigures the /etc/sysconfig/jenkins file for a port, then ensures Jenkins is running.

 ## Limitations